shivasankarka/HEPJo/README.md

 * LorentzVector and Vector3D are implemented fully and maintains almost the same syntax as Python's Scikit-HEP library.
 If you have any ideas to implement and suggestions, please feel free to contact me.

+## Features
+For a full list of features currently implemented (Necessary arguments of functions are implemented, will expand on this later once all basic important functions are implemented), please check [Available features](Features.md) for a list of function and properties implemented.

 ## Installation

-Clone the repository
+Clone the repository and build the mojo package (Currently not all functions are documented and therefore "mojo package" gives errors, I will resolve this soon.
+Please download and import it as module for now)

 ## Usage

 Since SciJo is very early in development, there's not much documentation.
 I will try to write a proper documentation soon.
 Please go through the code to understand all the available options.
 Following is a simple example, Please take a look at doc.mojo file for syntax and options available (Only Vector3D for now).
+You can also go through test.mojo to find syntax and options for now (It's messy and not organized right now).

 ```
 from scijo import Vector3D, LorentzVector